Title

 Breitling Premier B25 Datora 42mm Watch

 All watches require some kind of maintenance at one point or another, and automatic watches are no exception.
-Experts recommend getting high-quality watches serviced every three to five years.
-This helps catch any issues before they become destructive to the timepiece, and you can have confidence that your watch is in the best shape possible.
+Experts recommend getting luxury watches serviced every three to five years.
+This helps catch any issues before they become destructive to the timepiece, and you can have confidence that your piece is in the best shape possible.

 Generally, mechanical and automatic watches require less maintenance than quartz watches because they do not have batteries.
 However, it is still essential to check the integrity of your timepiece on a regular basis.

-It is important to bring your watch to a trusted jeweler who is experienced in quality jewelry repair.
-A professional jeweler can remove watch links, repair watch covers, replace the crown or stem, and more.
+It is important to bring your watch to a trusted watchmaker who is experienced in quality jewelry repair.
+A professional is trained to remove watch links, repair covers, replace the crown or stem, do full overhauls of vintage watches, and more.

-Automatic watches are sound investments in classic timepieces that, with the proper care, will last a lifetime or more.
-Display your personal style on your sleeve with the perfect automatic watch.
+Whether you’re shopping for your perfect Cartier style, a cutting-edge OMEGA automatic watch, or self-winding timepieces from other top designers, you can feel confident that it will be a sound investment that, with the proper care, will last a lifetime and beyond.
+Display your personal style on your sleeve with the perfect automatic luxury watch.